 My hope is that this episode is enough to bring you some comfort and clarity in knowing you are making the best choice for you in this uneasy time, so you can confidently move forward with whatever plan you decide.

 Weighing the Pros & Cons: First, consider how long you’ve felt this way about leaving teaching.

 Start by reflecting on the years in the past.
 Were you already leaning toward leaving in some capacity or was this year so bad that it broke you?

 If year after year you find yourself searching the keywords “other jobs for teachers,” especially around Spring, you’ve probably already had one foot out the door.
 If you’ve already been daydreaming of a life outside of the classroom walls or even following accounts like mine for years, that’s a pretty good indicator that this year was truly the straw that broke the camel’s back.
 I’d be willing to bet all the stress that came with teaching hybrid, virtually, or in person during a pandemic just brought you to a tension point that’s making it impossible to deny these thoughts any longer.

 Maybe you’ve already been mentally checked out or exploring options for years, but perhaps this was the year you started to realize you DIDN’T have to feel guilty acknowledging your desire for change.

 Maybe, because other teachers are being more vocal about the struggle this year, you finally didn’t have to be ashamed that you want something different.
 If that sounds right, I believe it’s a clear indicator that you need to (and should) explore those emotions.

-But, what if these thoughts and feelings started THIS year?
+Weighing the Pros & Cons of Leaving Teaching: What if these thoughts and feelings started THIS year?